ChristopherMcNeil9/Senior-Project/README.md

 This section takes an image and reduces it size to encompass the root system.
 It uses the pixel density of a green-scale image to find the points with the highest concentrations of green then uses a modified gaussian scalar to remove outliers near the edges while making the probable center point closer to the center of the image.

-The same methodology is used when determing the top of the cropped image as well, but with a different gassian scalar that is weighted towards the top of the image.
+The same methodology is used when determing the top of the cropped image as well, but with a different gaussian scalar that is weighted towards the top of the image.
 (For visualization please see attached powerpoint to this project)

 Currently this methodology uses static boxes 45% of the width and height of the original image.
 This can be changed on lines 9 and 10 of Autocropper.m respectively.
 This ensures a constant pixel width for all cropped images which is important so that the analysis does not try to compare alternate sized images.